 In this article, we’ll give you a quick overview of how to advertise on Google and the basics you need to understand before you start running ads.

-To advertise on Google with AdWords, you’ll need an AdWords account.
-Advertising on Google with AdWords requires an AdWords account, which you can create for free on the official Google AdWords page.
+To advertise on Google with Google Ads, you’ll need a Google Ads (formerly known as Google AdWords) account.
+Advertising on Google with Google Ads requires a Google Ads account, which you can create for free on the official Google Ads page.

-Of course, creating your AdWords account is just the first step.
+Of course, creating your Google Ads account is just the first step.
 Next, you’ll actually need to create your campaigns.